pivotal/docs-tap/install-components.md

     ```
     tanzu package available get PACKAGE-NAME/VERSION-NUMBER --values-schema --namespace tap-install
     ```
    Where:

-    - `PACKAGE-NAME` is same as step 1 above.
+    - `PACKAGE-NAME` is same as in step 1.
     - `VERSION-NUMBER` is the version of the package listed in step 1 above.

    For example:

     ```
     $ tanzu package available get buildservice.tanzu.vmware.com/1.3.1 --values-schema --namespace tap-install
     ```

    For more information about values schema options, see the individual product documentation.

 1. Gather the values schema by running: